RomadHolding/blockchain/README.md

 # Questions & Answers
 ## 1. Is it possible that 2/3 of the delegates are malicious?

 We plan to have ~100 delegates (like Tendermint).
-As the token owners shall vote independently, it means the malicious party has to have at least 66% of the ROMAD tokens to create its puppet delegates.
-This seems to be expensive.
+It means there must be 66 malicious nodes that correspond to the hardware requirements.
+This seems unlikely.

+However, we may consider introducing some form of the formal pre-registration for becoming a delegate to further enhance the system security.

 ## 2. Anything else?

-The delegate must have the full ROMAD blockchain copy and at least a partial Ethereum blockchain copy.
+The delegate must have the full ROMAD blockchain copy.
 This is some form of the Proof-of-Space.

 ## 3. How do you plan to protect against Nothing-at-Stake?